Updated:

 - Buyers can upgrade to Intel Core Ultra Series 3 processors, up to 32GB of RAM and up to 1TB of storage

-Dell’s new XPS 13 is the company’s thinnest, lightest and most accessible XPS laptop yet, and its answer to Apple’s MacBook Neo is pretty straightforward: more choice.
+Dell’s new XPS 13 for 2026 is the company’s thinnest, lightest and most accessible XPS laptop yet, and its answer to Apple’s MacBook Neo is pretty straightforward: more choice.

-At 1kg and 12.7mm thin, the new XPS 13 brings the premium Dell badge down to a lower price point, while still giving buyers room to add more memory, more storage and more capable Intel hardware.
+It brings the premium Dell badge down to a lower price point, while still giving buyers room to add more memory, more storage and more capable Intel hardware.
+And that’s all inside a tiny 12.7mm thin chassis that weighs only 1kg.

 That makes it a very different kind of affordable premium laptop from the MacBook Neo.
 Apple’s machine is the cheapest way into a new MacBook, and if you want something more capable, the path is obvious: Air, then Pro.